Conrad The Dieffenbachia

 Conrad is very adaptable to all types of light.
 He is happy in a bright/medium light but will also tolerate low lighting conditions.
 His tolerance to low light makes him a good winter plant.
 While he is low light tolerant he will grow faster in a brighter spot.
+Lighting-wise Conrad pairs perfectly with Zoe and Foxy.

 He is not fussy about his watering schedule but he would prefer to dry out in between each watering.
 Water him once a week in the summer but only when his soil is dry.
 Watering him when the first two/ three inches is still moist will lead to root rot.
+Grab our stylish silver and white watering can to help keep him hydrated.

 The perfect indoor temperature for Conrad is between 18-23°C. As long as the indoor temperature doesn't dip lower than 18°C Conrad will be happy.

 Conrad will be happy in his nursery pot for many years.
 He may need repotting after 2-3 years.
 Use materials like perlite, sand and bark to help with the drainage.
 Conrad prefers well drained soil.
 He doesn’t like to sit in soggy soil for a long period of time.
+Check out our incredible peat free potting mix.

 TROUBLESHOOTING YOUR DUMB CANE